Freight Shipping from Savannah to Phoenix

 How much does it cost to ship freight from Savannah to Phoenix?

-Full truckload (FTL) rates from Savannah, GA to Phoenix, AZ currently range from $5,020-$6,188 for a standard dry van load over the 2,335-mile route.
+Full truckload (FTL) rates from Savannah, GA to Phoenix, AZ currently range $5,020-$6,188 (roughly $2.18-$2.68 per mile over 2,335 miles).
 LTL shipments typically cost $1,484-$2,385 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Savannah to Phoenix?